 The telescope is reserved exclusively for the use of APUS faculty and students.
 Examples of ongoing investigations with the telescope include observations of exoplanet transits, supernova searches, and variable star photometry (see links below).
 The telescope can be operated manually or scripted to conduct observations independently; this feature is utilized by the supernova search program, for example, to observe dozens of galaxies each night.
 The department goal is to have the telescope scheduled for continuous observing of the heavens throughout the year on all clear evenings.

 Very few space studies degrees match the breadth and scope of the university's innovative online program, which attracts individuals from a variety of professions related to NASA, the U.S. intelligence community, government agencies, general education, science, and military sectors.
-The curriculum was originally designed by former NASA astronaut Dr. James Reilly, veteran of three shuttle missions and five spacewalks.
-The Charles Town telescope is an important element of this online program that further sets the APUS Space Studies program apart by providing an exceptional and hands-on research experience for students.
+The curriculum was originally designed by former NASA astronaut and the Charles Town telescope is an important element of this online program that further sets the APUS Space Studies program apart by providing an exceptional and hands-on research experience for students.

 Images Produced by the Telescope

 We are currently conducting research on the following: